tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 node will produce a ``private/introducer.furl`` file, which should be published to all clients.

-"``tahoe create-key-generator [NODEDIR]``" is used to create a special "key-generation" service, which allows a client to offload their RSA key generation to a separate process.
-Since RSA key generation takes several seconds, and must be done each time a directory is created, moving it to a separate process allows the first process (perhaps a busy web-API server) to continue servicing other requests.
-The key generator exports a FURL that can be copied into a node to enable this functionality.

 "``tahoe run [NODEDIR]``" will start a previously-created node in the foreground.

 "``tahoe start [NODEDIR]``" will launch a previously-created node.
 It will